 Over the past several years, the average time it takes to receive a claim associated with a defaulted loan has increased.
 This is, in part, due to new loss mitigation protocols established by servicers and to changes in some state foreclosure laws that may include, for example, a requirement for additional review and/or mediation processes.
 Unless a loan is cured during a foreclosure delay, at the completion of the foreclosure, additional interest and expenses may be due to the lender from the borrower.
-In some circumstances, our paid claim amount may include some additional interest and expenses.
 See "Results of Consolidated Operations - Losses incurred, net" for additional discussion on our loss severity.